The Illinois Tollway Earned Credit Program

 - William Charles Construction

 Be Part of the Earned Credit Program

 Bid credits can afford contractors and subcontractors a bidding advantage in a highly competitive industry.
-A bidder can apply its ECP bid credits to lower the bid amount and increase the chances of winning the contract as the low bidder.
+A bidder can apply its ECP bid credits and include other subcontractors bid credits, to lower the bid amount and increase the chances of winning the contract as the low bidder.
 Many contractors and subcontractors are already earning bid credits to apply to their next Tollway construction bid.
 Don't let them beat your bid when you could have the lowest bid using your own earned credits - start earning bid credits today!
 Multi-million dollar contracts have been won or lost on the basis of ECP bid credits submitted.

-Retain the ECP worker and continue to earn bid credits on any project in the State of Illinois.
-As long as the ECP worker is working for your firm as a union construction worker, you are earning bid credits that can be applied to future bids on Tollway construction projects for up to five years.
+Retain the ECP worker and continue to earn bid credits on wages paid by your firm on any project in the State of Illinois.
+The ECP worker can continue to earn bid credits for your firm for up to five years.
+Since ECP bid credits do not expire, credits can be applied to future bids on Tollway construction projects.